fkooman/php-saml-sp/README.md

 # Crypto

-This library only supports algorithms that are not currently broken and easy to implement.
+This project only supports algorithms that are not currently known to be broken and easy to implement.
 There is no choice, only the below algorithms are supported.

 ## Signatures

 - Digest: `http://www.w3.org/2001/04/xmlenc#sha256`
 - Signature: `http://www.w3.org/2001/04/xmldsig-more#rsa-sha256`

+# Source Code Layout

+The `src/` directory contains the SAML SP implementation library.
+The directory `src/Web` contains everything related to the built-in web interface providing the landing page and WAYF.
+The `src/Api` directory contains everything related to the API to use from your PHP application.

-# X.509
+# Development

+Run [composer](https://getcomposer.org/) to install the dependencies:

+    $ /path/to/composer install

 Use the following command to create a self-signed certificate for use with the SP library.
 It will be used for signing the `AuthnRequest` and `LogoutRequest`.